Our Company Name

 Customers often ask how we arrived at

 Baker Street Resources for our company name.
-Those of you who are Sherlock Holmes fans are aware that
+Those of you who are Sherlock Holmes fans are

 Holmes resided at 221b Baker Street in London, along with his sidekick and valuable assistant, Dr.

 Watson.
 "This is a material fact and relevant to the outcome", as Holmes might have

 When we started our business in 1998,

 we wanted a company name people would remember and could relate to.
 Sherlock